 - The studio stand is not adjustable; must unmount and remount each time you desire to use a different mic.

 Samson MBA38 is a leading manufacturer of affordable recording equipment.
-This mighty boom arm is made of steel and is an excellent choice for podcasting or narration videos.
+This mighty boom arm is made of a high-quality steel frame and is an excellent choice for podcasting or narration videos.

 The stand has internal springs.
-You can adjust the stand without worrying about unwanted noises ruining your recording in live settings.
-The Samson MBA38 can hold up to 5 lbs.
+You can adjust the stand without worrying about background noise ruining your recording in live settings.
+The Samson MBA38 can help support microphones up to 5 lbs.
+It is best for silent microphone positioning.

-The flange mount is a great option to secure the microphone stand permanently.
+The flange mount is a great option to secure the mic stand permanently.
 You can also leave the broadcast boom arm microphone in the same place if you need it.

 - Internal springs provide silent maneuvering